lunchboxer/spelling-master/src/lib/level3-glossary.md

 desert
 : An extremely dry, barren region.
 "Cacti thrive in the hot desert."

-didn't
+didn’t
 : Did not.
-"I didn't mean to be late, there was heavy traffic."
+"I didn’t mean to be late, there was heavy traffic."

 difference
 : Unlikeness between two or more things.
 "Can you tell the difference between cats and dogs?"